Whatsapp Icon

 Radiation Therapy

 Radiation therapy uses high-energy rays to target and kill cancer cells.
 It's often used before surgery to shrink tumors or after surgery to target remaining cancer cells.
-It's also a treatment option for managing symptoms in advanced colorectal cancer.
+It's also a treatment option for managing symptoms of advanced colorectal cancer.

 Targeted Therapy